Updated: January 12, 2024

 We want you to create the business of your dreams without having to deal with payroll taxes, so we’ve designed a nifty payroll calculator that can figure out all of the federal and Iowa state payroll taxes for you and your employees.
 All you have to do is input wage and W-4 information for each employee into the calculator, and it will do the rest of the work for you.

 Federal payroll taxes for Iowa employers

 First of all, for Uncle Sam’s sake, let’s calculate federal payroll taxes.
 Here’s a quick rundown of the components that go into federal tax withholdings.
 For a more detailed explanation on all of the steps below, head on over to our comprehensive step-by-step guide.

 Now that we’re done with federal taxes, let’s look at Iowa state income taxes.
 Iowa charges a progressive income tax, broken down into nine tax brackets.
-The rate ranges from 0.33% on the low end to 8.53% on the high end.
+The rate ranges from 4.40% to 5.70%.

 Iowa does not have any local city taxes, so all of your employees will pay only the state income tax.

 As an employer in Iowa, you have to pay unemployment insurance to the state.
 The 2024 rates range from 0% to 7.0% on the first $38,200 in wages paid to each employee in a calendar year.

 If you’re a new employer (congratulations!), you pay a flat rate of 1%.
 New construction employers pay 7.0%.